Entropy measures as indicators of connectivity paths in the human brain

-Figure \ref{fig:timeseries} is typical of the active (lower plot) and non-active (upper plot) brain regions.
-There is a clear difference between the two plots, and that is what we capture by using the entropy magnitudes.
-The complexity-entropy map plots the relationship between entropy density and LZ-effective complexity for all brain regions involved in the experiment, as illustrated in Figure \ref{fig:4stimulus}.
+The entropic map represents each brain region as a point in the $(h_{LZ}, E_{LZ})$ plane, where $h_{LZ}$ is the Lempel-Ziv entropy density and $E_{LZ}$ is the LZ-effective measure complexity, both computed from the binarized BOLD time series.
+This representation provides a compact characterization of each region's dynamics: $h_{LZ}$ quantifies the unpredictability of the signal, while $E_{LZ}$ measures the degree of pattern formation.
+Lower $h_{LZ}$ and higher $E_{LZ}$ indicate more structured, less random dynamics, the signature of task-driven activity that suppresses background noise~\cite{itoTaskevokedActivityQuenches2020}.
+We use active and activation in a specific sense: a region is active when its whole run BOLD dynamics are more structured and less random (lower $h_{LZ}$, higher $E_{LZ}$).
+This is distinct from the conventional fMRI sense of activation as response amplitude against a task-timed model; the two quantities are compared explicitly in the validation section.

+Figure~\ref{fig:4stimulus} shows the complexity-entropy maps for the resting state and the four tasks.
 Each dot represents a $(h_{LZ}, E_{LZ})$ tuple for one of the $360$ ROIs.
 All values of entropy density $h_{LZ}$, in all tasks, are above $0.6$ bit/symbol, which implies that none of the regions have a completely predictable or completely unpredictable dynamic.
 At the same time, the LZ-effective complexity is always above $0.45$ bits/symbol, which means that some pattern formation is present on the fMRI signal.
 Both behaviors are common conditions for complex dynamics.